 What can you do about discrimination because of religion or belief in education

 You can make a complaint about discrimination by a school, college or university in your local county court (sheriff court in Scotland).If your complaint is about a school, you should first try to resolve your complaint by talking to the school's headteacher.
 If you are still unhappy, you can then take your complaint to the school's governing body.

-For more information about how to complain about a school, see Problems at school.
+For more information about how to complain about a school, see Sorting out school problems.

 If your complaint is about a university in England or Wales, you could take your complaint to the Office of the Independent Adjudicator (the OIA).The OIA can be contacted at: